txlibre/fundraiser-tools/README.md

 # Command-line tools

-This repository contains **Command-line tools** to ease  [whitelisting](https://tzlibre.github.io/whitelist.html) for the [TzLibre](https://tzlibre.github.io) split.
+This repository contains **Command-line tools** for optional arguments of [TzLibre split](https://tzlibre.github.io/split.html).

 These tools are based on a fork of DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools).

 The **Command-line tools** support you in:

-1. generating two digital signatures (namely `ETH_addrSignature` and `declarationSignature`) to prove  ownership of a Tezos private key and therefore the right to receive TZL coins;
+1. recreate your tezos public key (namely `TZL_pk`) in order to be able to verify digital signatures
-2. serializing both signatures in a single `tx-data` field to be broadcast into an Ethereum transaction according to the instructions provided on the [TzLibre website](https://tzlibre.github.io/whitelist.html#send-tx).
+1. generating the digital signature of an ethereum address (namely `ETH_addrSignature`) to prove ownership of a Tezos private key and therefore the right to receive TZL coins

 To improve usability and security a sandboxed execution environment is provided as a Docker container, along with an invocation bash script.